robshelly/pko-website/content/en/docs/concepts/package-configuration.md

 Imagine you are an engineer responsible for managing deployments in a Kubernetes cluster using the Package Operator.
-You have a package application, and you want to streamline the stage and production deployment process by using Package Configuration and ClusterObjectTemplates.
+You have a package application, and you want to streamline the stage and production deployment process by using package configuration and [ClusterObjectTemplates](https://package-operator.run/docs/getting_started/api-reference/#clusterobjecttemplate).

 **Application Configuration**